Sometimes action is spontaneous.

 Think of a football team winning 5-0.
 The action is the players on the pitch scoring the five goals at one end or the brilliant defending stopping the other team scoring at the other.

-The process will be the drills and practice on the training pitch which help the winning team act as one – a well-oiled frictionless machine - when the time to perform on matchday arrives.
+The process will be the practice on the training pitch which help the winning team act as one – a well-oiled frictionless machine - when the time to perform on matchday arrives.

 Two recent examples from my work also help to bring this to life.